Mercurians' Pamela Laird Article and Research Awards

 Send an electronic (PDF) copy of your article to the Mercurians c/o email@example.com.

 THE AWARDING OF THE PUBLICATION PRIZE HAS BEEN DEFERRED.
-IT IS MOST LIKELY, BUT AS YET NOT CERTAIN, THAT IT WILL BE GIVEN DURING THE 2014 SHOT MEETING IN DEARBORN, MICHIGAN.
+IT IS MOST LIKELY, BUT AS YET NOT CERTAIN, THAT IT WILL BE GIVEN DURING THE 2017 SHOT MEETING IN PHILADELPHIA, PENNSYLVANIA.
 A SUBMISSION DEADLINE WILL BE ANNOUNCED LATER.

 For the research grant: Only travel to an appropriate archival collection to carry out research on an aspect of the history of communication technology, broadly defined, will be supported.
 The archive can be open to the public, private, or even closed, provided that necessary permissions have been obtained from the archive.

-Complete the application form [here] and e-mail it and a curriculum vitae (no longer than 3 pages) as attachments to the Mercurians c/o email@example.com Your curriculum vitae should include pertinent publications, fellowships, or accomplishments relevant to your proposed research, and professional societies and affiliations.
-The deadline for submitting an application is May 1, 2013.
+Complete the application form [here] and e-mail it and a curriculum vitae (no longer than 3 pages) as attachments to the Mercurians c/o firstname.lastname@example.org Your curriculum vitae should include pertinent publications, fellowships, or accomplishments relevant to your proposed research, and professional societies and affiliations.
+The deadline for submitting an application is June 1, 2015.
+The name of the winner will be announced during the 2015 SHOT meeting in Albuquerque, New Mexico.

 The two inaugural grant winners were announced during the 2011 SHOT meeting in Cleveland.